 Accessible through Luxe Coffee House, 1017 W. First Ave., is a ballroom-size space.
 Called De-Luxe, the space is gearing up for its first large art exhibit, hosted by a group of art students from Eastern Washington University.

 This small group of promising artists in their last year of undergraduate education are working to contribute to the area’s art scene, taking it upon themselves to insert their work into the cultural dialogue of Spokane while building relationships with the community.

-Working in an array of media – including painting, photography, sculpture, ceramics, digital and installation art – the group hopes their works might serve as catalysts for change and growth, however slight.
-“As long as I know that I can affect the world on my own terms in some way, I can more easily digest the mundane obligatory aspects of daily life,” said artist Jon Faulks.
+Working in an array of media – including painting, photography, sculpture, ceramics, digital and installation art – the group hopes its works might serve as catalysts for change and growth, however slight.
+“As long as I know that I can affect the world on my own terms in some way, I can more easily digest the mundane, obligatory aspects of daily life,” said artist Jon Faulks.

 The artists will be in attendance to answer questions.

 Get the day’s top headlines delivered to your inbox every morning by subscribing to our newsletter.